WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 The dashboard has two production deployments, which are configured differently.

-The Wiki Education Dashboard (dashboard.wikiedu.org) is for Wiki Education, and is built around the "Classroom Program" involving college students and instructors.
+The Wiki Education Dashboard (dashboard.wikiedu.org) is for Wiki Education, and is built around the "Wikipedia Student Program" involving college students and instructors.
 It is more locked down, required approval from an admin before a course can proceed.

 The Wikimedia Programs & Events Dashboard (outreachdashboard.wmflabs.org) is for